Overcoming Your Alcohol or Drug Problem

 5. Overcoming Your Alcohol or Drug Problem – Seek Professional Help

 How to help someone addicted to crack, heroin, or prescription drugs such as opioid painkillers?
 When addiction has taken enough of a toll on an individual or family that they seek the help of a treatment center, there is a sense of desperation.
 We get that.
 No one wants to continue to endure pain and suffering.
 Rather, there is usually a desire to mask certain feelings with drugs or alcohol.
 In such circumstances, some people may feel that they have no option but to put their trust in something beyond them: a treatment facility.

 What to do when an alcoholic refuses help?
 How to help a drug addict who doesn’t want help?
 Helping an addict that doesn t want help is one of the significant reasons why treatment professionals train for intervention.
 When drug rehab does work, it can lead to some of the greatest success stories.
 An effective drug rehab program helps clients work through guilt, anxiety, and trauma and guides them to realize their potential.
 These are the success stories.
 Individuals who complete a rehab program often develop a new appreciation for life, love, and the pursuit of happiness.

 Evidence on the effectiveness of psychosocial interventions in substance use disorders is available.
 For substance misusing clients, any form of psychological treatment leads to better treatment outcomes than no psychological treatment.

-If you suspect that you or someone you know has developed an alcohol dependency, it is very important that medical advice is sought.
+If you suspect that you or someone you know has developed an alcohol dependency, medical advice must be sought.
 People who see a doctor for help to cut down on their alcohol consumption may benefit from the following:

 - A doctor will help an alcoholic work out a drinking goal.
-It may take time to completely cut down, so it may be helpful to gradually cut down by setting weekly goals;
+It may take time to cut down completely, so it may be helpful to gradually cut down by setting weekly goals;

 - Some people may benefit from seeing a mutual-help group; and